markusmoenig/Eldiron/docs/docs/characters_items/events.md

   `{ intent (string), entity_id (int), item_id (int), distance (float)}`
 - **Description**: Triggered when the player triggers an intent towards another entity or item.
 Either via a movement based keyboard shortcut or by clicking on the target entity or item.
   - When the target is an item, the event is send to the target item **and** to the originating player entity as the action may be handled by either of them depending on the context, for example a torch would lit itself when used, or a character may take an item.
   - When the target is another character, the event is send to both, the originating character and the target entity.
-For example on an `attack` intent the originating player may call [deal_damage](server_commands#deal_damage) to the given `entity_id`, or the target may want to respond when talked to.
+For example on an `attack` intent the originating player may call [attack](server_commands#attack), or the target may want to respond when talked to.

 ---